 Some examples of how teachers can assist if you fail an A level test or assignment include:

-- Pinpointing precisely which concepts, theories, formulas etc. remain unclear and require further reinforcement
+- Pinpointing precisely which concepts, theories, formulas, etc., remain unclear and require further reinforcement

-- Adapting their lesson delivery, materials, and availability for extra instruction during office hours so alternate teaching methods can solidify understanding
+- Adapting their lesson delivery, materials, and availability for extra instruction during office hours, so alternate teaching methods can solidify understanding.

 - Providing lists of supplementary tutoring resources and study groups available for more targeted practice

-- Setting up a step-by-step study plan with reasonable goals given the circumstances along with greater check-ins on progress
+- Setting up a step-by-step study plan with reasonable goals, given the circumstances, along with greater check-ins on progress

 - Offering reassurance and perspective from their years of experience with many students just like you